Where to Find the Best Hot Cross Buns in Tasmania

 Little Bay Patisserie (Image Credit: IG @littlebaycollective)

-Little Bay Patisserie
+Little Bay Collective

-There’s a few reasons to visit the tiny east coast town of Bicheno – it’s beautifully picturesque, has a healthy population of local penguins and also this fantastic bakery, Little Bay Patisserie.
+There’s a few reasons to visit the tiny east coast town of Bicheno – it’s beautifully picturesque, has a healthy population of local penguins and also this fantastic bakery, Little Bay Collective.
 It serves up the sweetest Easter buns – plump, round and brushed with a brown sugar glaze.
 Perfect served warmed up with a steaming cup of tea.

 69 Burgess Street, Bicheno